 This year the hubs and I decided that we needed to have a low key Valentine’s Day.
 Which is hard for me because I’m the type of person who celebrates every holiday with a Bang!
-I love the fancy 3 course romantic dinner with candles and roses and a violin player at our table (ok, never had the last part).
-But, with money right this year, that means dinner at home, and honestly I’m tired and fighting a cold so that might mean pizza.
+I love the fancy 3-course romantic dinner with candles and roses and a violin player at our table (ok, never had the last part).
+But, with money tight this year, that means dinner at home, and honestly, I’m tired and fighting a cold so that might mean pizza.
 Then I got to thinking and my hubby and I decided to still make it special.

 So here’s how we decided to do Valentine’s Day on a Budget.